 Amateur Photographer verdict

-Apple’s best device so far, but most of it’s improvements come down to usability rather than a big leap in image quality
+Apple’s best device so far, until the 16 came out, but most of it’s improvements come down to usability rather than a big leap in image quality

 Pros